mironovich/react-metrika/README.md

-This is a client for Log API of Yandex Metrika
+This is a client for Logs API of Yandex Metrika